salvipeter/sample-framework/README.txt

 = USAGE =
 =========

-Pressing 'h' displays a help window that contains all the necessary information.
+Pressing `h' displays a help window that contains all the necessary information.
 If you want to use this as a base for your own project, examine the source code and read the documentation of the various libraries (see "Dependencies" below).